jessmitch42/accomplist/README.md

 <img src="/app/assets/images/landingpage.png" alt="Welcome Page Screenshot">

 ## About
 I got the idea for this app from using my GitHub commit graph as daily motivation to keep working while I was feeling down for a few months.

-After years of working in mental health services so I know personal goals can look drastically different for everyone.
-Things like getting out of bed, going for a walk to relieve anxiety, and making plans with friends when you're tempted to stay in (again) can be a big deal if you're having a tough time.
+My rule of getting a light green box on the board for weekdays was usually the catalyst I needed to work the rest of the day.

-I made this app for anyone wanting to visually see that they're getting stuff done over time-- stuff beyond GitHub commits. :)
+I used to work in mental health services so I know from all the people I've met that personal goals can look drastically different for everyone.
+I made this app for anyone wanting to visually see that they're getting stuff done over time-- all those victories beyond GitHub commits. :)

 # Technical Details